Voices from the Dome audio archives:

 When preparing your audio clip please include:

-- The language of the audio file or, in the case of a regional dialect, also the geographic area of the dialect.
+- The language and, in the case of a regional dialect, the geographic area of the dialect.

 Share your voice now!
 Send to:

 Osservatorio Serafino Zani